lfoppiano/SuperMat/docs/annotation-tool.rst

     .. figure:: images/example-annotation-alignment.png
         :alt: Annotation alignment

+        Annotation alignment

-    (3) remove the annotation, when is not relevant (for example, if a ``<tcValue>>`` is identifying the temperature of annheling).
+    (3) remove the annotation, when is not relevant (for example, if a ``<tcValue>`` is identifying the temperature of annheling).

-.. warning:: The tool does not support dragging annotations around, so you have to select the annotation, delete it and add a new annotation in the new section of the text.
+.. warning:: The tool does not support dragging annotations.
+To move an annotation, it must be deleted and added as a new annotation in the new position.

 .. note:: The tool will log you off after 30 seconds of inactivity.
 Any modification is saved automatically.

-Once the document has been completely annotated, click on ``Finish`` (lock icon).
-After that, the document will pass on to the cross-check (curation) task and cannot be modified.
+Once the document has been completely annotated, the user has to click on the ``Finish`` button (lock icon) to lock the document and move it to the next step of the workflow: the cross-check (curation) task.

 .. figure:: images/inception-finish-document.png
-   :alt: Icon to complete a document
+   :alt: Icon to mark a document as "completed" and move it to the next step of the workflow

+    Icon to mark a document as "completed" and move it to the next step of the workflow

 .. note:: If you wish to modify a document that has been already ``closed``, contact one of the admins.